bubacoder/infra/ansible/README.md

 The following parameters can be applied to `ansible-playbook` and the "apply..." scripts.

-`-l`, `--limit` - Limit Ansible run for a specific host (or host group):
-`./apply-homelab.sh --limit <host>`
+- `-l`, `--limit` - Limit Ansible run for a specific host (or host group).
+Example: `./apply-homelab.sh --limit <host>`

-`-v`, `--verbose` - Causes Ansible to print more debug messages.
+- `-v`, `--verbose` - Causes Ansible to print more debug messages.
 Adding multiple -v will increase the verbosity, the builtin plugins currently evaluate up to -vvvvvv.
-A reasonable level to start is -vvv, connection debugging might require -vvvv:
+A reasonable level to start is -vvv, connection debugging might require -vvvv.
+Example: `./apply-homelab.sh -v`
-`./apply-homelab.sh -v`

 See `man ansible-playbook` for more.